openstack-archive/git-upstream/functional-tests/README.md

     BASE_TEST_DIR=<your base test dir> 0xx-test_<your test name>.sh

-But that will need a git-hp executable in yout path.
+But that will need a git-upstream executable in your path.

 # Creating more tests